wbabik/Practical_computing/Class_4/Class_4.md

 ![stdin](Stdinout.png)

-- STDIN (standard input) is the input provided by the user or by another program
+- STDIN (standard input) is the input provided by the user with keyboard or by another program
 - STDOUT (standard output) is the result of the program operation, by default displayed in the terminal window.
-- STDERR (standard error) is a message about possible errors, it is also by default displayed in the terminal
+- STDERR (standard error) is a message about possible errors, it's also by default displayed in the terminal

 ### Redirection